riscv/sail-riscv/doc/ReadingGuide.md

 ### Other modules

-The `termination` module specifies [functions](../model/termination/termination.sail) that are used to prove loop termination for theorem prover backends of Sail.
 The `unit_tests` module collects Sail unit tests for the specification.
 The `main` module provides a [`main()`](../model/main/main.sail) function that is used in other Sail backends.